netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite-script.md

     **Note:** If you have used service names which are running inside a cluster to generate the Service Mesh lite YAMLs for them, the `smlite-all-in-one.yaml` file will not contain the deployment YAML files of the application.
 In that case, you must deploy the deployment YAML files in the application along with the `smlite-all-in-one.yaml` file for running your application in the SML architecture.

     **Note:** This script creates an ingress to expose one of the Netscaler CPX (CPX handling your frontend microservice) to the tier-1 Netscaler VPX.
 This ingress contains basic configuration only.
 So update this ingress if some additonal configuration is required.
-For more information on features supported by Citrix ingress contoller, see [Citrix ingress controller](https://github.com/netscaler/netscaler-k8s-ingress-controller).
+For more information on features supported by Citrix ingress contoller, see [Netscaler ingress controller](https://github.com/netscaler/netscaler-k8s-ingress-controller).

 ### Limitations